clamsproject/bake-swt-visaid/README.md

 docker run [options for docker-run] <image-name> [options for the main command of the container]
 ```

-To run this specific Docker image, one needs to use two or three mount options (`-v xxx:yyy`), as in:
+To run the `bake-swt-visaid` Docker image, one needs two or three mount options (`-v xxx:yyy`), as in:

 ```
 docker run --rm -v /path/to/data:/data -v /path/to/output:/output -v /path/to/config:/config bake-swt-visaid:latest [options] <input_files_or_directories>